Red in the Face: Plot

 Meanwhile, Pete attempts to return a "chip-and-dip" that he and Trudy received as a wedding present, claiming that they were given two by mistake.
-At the department store, Pete feels emasculated when he is unable to charm the store employees into giving him a cash refund.
-He uses his store credit to purchase a rifle instead.
-Later, it is revealed that Trudy did not want him to return the chip-and-dip, and is furious with Pete.
+At the department store he feels emasculated when he is unable to charm the store employees into giving him a cash refund and uses his store credit to purchase a rifle instead.
+Later, it is revealed that Trudy did not want him to return the chip-and-dip and is furious that he did so.
 The next day, Pete brings the rifle to work and shows it to Peggy.
 He tells her about a fantasy he has in which he uses the rifle to kill a deer, then drag it to a cabin in the woods where a woman cooks it for his dinner and watches him eat it.

-Betty has a chance encounter with Helen Bishop at the supermarket.
-Helen angrily confronts Betty about the lock of hair she gave to Glen, telling her that it was "inappropriate" for a 9-year-old.
+Betty has a chance encounter with Helen at the supermarket.
+Helen angrily confronts Betty about the lock of hair she gave to Glen, telling her that it was "inappropriate" for a nine-year-old.
 Betty responds by slapping her in the face.
 Later, Francine tells Betty that the other housewives are on Betty's side, and they agree to shun Helen.
 Meanwhile, Don plots his revenge on Roger for making a pass at Betty.
-Don takes Roger to a lunch of oysters and martinis in preparation for a meeting with executives from Richard Nixon's campaign.
+Don takes Roger to lunch in preparation for a meeting with officials from Richard Nixon's presidential campaign.
 Before they leave the building, Don bribes an elevator attendant.
 At lunch, Don pushes Roger to eat and drink more and more.
-When they return to the office, the attendant tells them that the elevator is out of service, so they must walk the 23 flights of stairs to the office.
-Roger becomes exhausted and vomits in front of the men from the Nixon campaign.
+When they return to the office, the attendant tells them that the elevator is out of service, so they must walk the twenty-three flights of stairs to the office.
+Roger becomes exhausted and vomits in front of the Nixon officials.
 Don asks if Roger is okay, then walks away smirking to himself.